spectrocloud/librarium/docs/docs-content/workspace/workspace-mgmt/resource-mgmt.md

 ---

 Workspaces give you a unified view of resource consumption in specified namespaces across all clusters in the workspace.
 Additionally, you can implement resource quotas for the workspace as a whole, or for individual namespaces.
+The resource quotas are implemented using the native Kubernetes ResourceQuota object.
+Refer to [Kubernetes documentation](https://kubernetes.io/docs/concepts/policy/resource-quotas) to learn more about resource quotas.

 ## Monitor Resource Consumption